Joe DiMaggio's 56-game hitting streak

 During the 1941 Major League Baseball (MLB) season, New York Yankees center fielder Joe DiMaggio recorded at least one hit in 56 consecutive games, breaking the MLB record for the longest hitting streak.
 His run lasted from May 15 to July 16, during which he had a .408 batting average.
 DiMaggio's streak surpassed the single-season record of 44 consecutive games that had been held by Willie Keeler since 1897, and the longest streak spanning multiple seasons, also accomplished by Keeler.
-The record set by DiMaggio still exists and has been described as unbreakable.
+The record remains held by DiMaggio and has been described as unbreakable.

 Background

 DiMaggio began his professional career in 1933 with the San Francisco Seals of the Pacific Coast League (PCL).
 That season, he had hits in 61 straight games, breaking the PCL record of 49 games that had been held by Jack Ness.
 That streak is the second-longest in the history of Minor League Baseball, behind a 69-game streak by Joe Wilhoit, and remains a PCL record.

 After joining the Yankees in 1936, DiMaggio became the club's center fielder and was a member of World Series-winning teams in each of his first four major league seasons.
 In 1940, however, the Yankees failed to top the American League (AL) for the first time in DiMaggio's career, despite his league-leading .352 batting average, and a 23-game hitting streak that was the longest in MLB that season.
 The Yankees got off to a mediocre start in 1941, and were mired in fourth place in the middle of May.
 DiMaggio went through a batting slump in which he hit only .194 over a 20-game period.

 Entering the 1941 season, the major league record for the longest hitting streak in a season was held by Willie Keeler, who had hits in 44 straight National League (NL) games in 1897.
 Keeler also had the longest hitting streak when multiple-season runs were included; he had recorded a hit in the final game of the 1896 season before beginning the following year with the 44-game stretch.
 The AL record was held by George Sisler, who had a 41-game streak in 1922, one game longer than a 40-game Ty Cobb streak in 1911.